codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the difference between a rooster and a crow?
-A rooster can crow but a crow cannot rooster.
+The other day, my wife asked me to pass her lipstick but I accidentally passed her a glue stick.
+She still isn't talking to me.

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+In web design, what does CSS stand for?
- 1. Secure
+ 1. Counter Strike: Source
- 2. Schottky
+ 2. Cascading Style Sheet
- 3. Shamir
+ 3. Computer Style Sheet
- 4. Stable
+ 4. Corrective Style Sheet

 <details>
   <summary>Answer</summary>
-  Shamir
+  Cascading Style Sheet
 </details>